sampence0/sampence0/README.md

 <h1 align="center">Hi 👋, I'm Sam Pence</h1>

 <h5 align="center">A fourth-year undergraduate student at Indiana University, Bloomington.
 I am pursuing a B.A., co-majoring in Economics and Political Science, which has provided me with an endless passion for data science and problem solving.
-After understanding the wide range of applications for statistical analysis, I have been driven to understand the practicalities and use-cases of many programming languages, including (but not limited to) C++, Python, and R. For now, my professional portfolio can be found in the "repositories" section of my github profile, however, a functional static website will be the host for my portfolio by graduation in May, 2024.</h5>
+After understanding the wide range of applications for statistical analysis, I have been driven to understand the practicalities and use-cases of many programming languages, including Python, R, and C++.
+For now, my professional portfolio can be found in the "repositories" section of my github profile, however, a functional static website will be the host for my portfolio by graduation in May, 2024.</h5>

 ---